Department of Health and Human Services (DSHS) Investigations

-CPS is a branch of the Washington State Dept. of Social and Health Services.
-They are charged with protecting children from abuse, neglect and abandonment.
+DSHS is a branch of the Washington State Dept. of Social and Health Services and Child Protective Services is an agency of DSHS.
+They are charged with protecting children from 1) abuse; 2) neglect or 3) abandonment.

-Statements made to CPS investigators can be used against you by law enforcement.
-Cooperating with a CPS investigation is generally advisable but only with an attorney familiar with the process.
+Statements made to DSHS investigators can be used against you by law enforcement.
+Cooperating with a DSHS investigation is generally advisable but only with an attorney familiar with the process.
+The local DSHS is located at:

 It is not necessarily illegal to hit a child in the State of Washington.
 There are many factors that are taken into consideration when determining if an act against a child is illegal.
 The physical discipline of a child is not unlawful when it is reasonable and moderate and inflicted by a parent, teacher or guardian for the purposes of restraining or correcting the behavior of a child.
 Use of force by other persons is illegal unless it is authorized in advance by parent or guardian.